WVURAIL/dspira-lessons/_posts/2020-07-26-HornOperation_Calibration.md

    2. Switch the `Spectrum Display` to `Hot Calibration`.

-   3. Select the `Time Integration` to be `Long Integration`.
+   3. Select the `Time Integration` to `Long Integration`.

    4. Watch the spectrum displayed.
 You may need to change the `ymax` value to view all of the signal on the graph.
 Wait for the graph to settle to a steady display.
 Then switch the `Spectrum Display` to `Cold Calibration`.
 DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEEN CHANGED TO `Cold calibration`.

    5. Switch the display to `Cold Calibration` and the integration to `Short Integration`.

    6. Point the telescope at open sky.
 Continue to re-direct it until you find a patch of sky that does not show any hydrogen peak near 1420.4 MHz.
-After doing so, switch to 'Long Integration'.
+After doing so, switch to `Long Integration`.

    7. Wait for the graph to settle to a steady display.
 Then switch the `Spectrum Display` to `Spectrum with Calibration`.
 DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEE CHANGED TO `Spectrum with calibration`.

    8. The spectrometer is now calibrated, and the graph should now be showing only signals from the galaxy.